 On 20 June 2007, the Board of Directors Meeting No.1/2007 resolved to create policies on the supervision of its operations, which will be used as guidelines.
 They can be divided into 5 sections, as follows :

 The rights of shareholders covers a variety of rights such as the right to purchase, sell, or transfer shares, the right to share in the Company’s profits, the right to attend shareholder meetings, and the right to express an opinion and to participate in making important decisions in the Company.
 Such decisions include the selection of directors, approval of major transactions with a potential impact on the Company’s direction, and revisions of the Company’s Memorandum and Articles of Association.

-It is the Company’s policy to promote and facilitate the shareholders’ exercise of their various rights, by such means as the following :
+It is the Company’s policy to promote and facilitate the shareholders' exercise of their various rights, by such means as follows :